 - Stimulants (ADHD medications, cocaine, etc) to increase focus and energy or to combat fatigue and depression.

-- Depressants (alcohol, benzodiazepines like Xanax or sleeping pills like Ambien) to decrease anxiety, elevate mood or induce sleep.
+- Depressants (alcohol, benzodiazepines like Xanax or sleeping pills like Ambien) to decrease stress, elevate mood or induce sleep.

-- Opioids to relieve pain, depression or anxiety.
+- Opioids to relieve pain, depression or stress.

 You’ll find that some of the above are prescription drugs, like Xanax or Ambien, while some are illicit, like cocaine or meth.
 Alcohol, on the other hand, is both legal and widely available, which means it’s especially easy to kickstart the process of self-medicating using alcohol.